nyx-space/docs/docs/showcase/mission_design/orbit_design_ga.md

+[^1]: Nyx only has high-fidelity frames, so none of the educational ECEF or ECI frames here.
-[^1]: In fact, since each propagation is 0.75 seconds in release mode, it would take about 40 minutes on ten CPU core to test every inclination from 0 to 90 degrees and every AoP from 0 to 360 degrees (with 1 degree increments).
+[^2]: In fact, since each propagation is 0.75 seconds in release mode, it would take about 40 minutes on ten CPU core to test every inclination from 0 to 90 degrees and every AoP from 0 to 360 degrees (with 1 degree increments).

 --8<-- "includes/Abbreviations.md"